Negombo is one of the main cities on the west coast of Sri Lanka. It is by far the closest beach you can access once you step into the island.

-An main feature of Wilpattu are its numerous villus.
+A main feature of Wilpattu is its numerous villas.

-The park is situated approximately 135kms from Negombo and it will roughly take a 2 and a half hour drive if you’re taking an Uber.
+The park is situated approximately 135kms from Negombo, and it will roughly take a two and a half-hour drive if you’re taking an Uber.
 The Uber ride would cost around LKR 11,000.

 Taking a bus would be quite a hassle since there are no direct busses to the entrance.